Aantrreksh/cli/README.md

 # Editing the CLI repo

-Hadassa Romeus owns this repo.
-You can assign pull requests to `@Hadassa-Romeus` or any of the core docs team members.
+Hadassa Romeus & Aantrreksh owns this repo.
+You can assign pull requests to `@Hadassa-Romeus` '@aantrreksh' or any of the core docs team members.
 Find me on Slack or send me an email and I can give you access.